Glare is all about contrast and is caused by unequal light distribution.

 Disability glare, such as when the eye is confronted by headlights from oncoming automobiles, can result in a nearly complete lack of vision.

 Discomfort glare is a sensation of annoyance caused by an area of brightness in the eyes’ field of view, such as a bright lamp off to the side of a work area.

 Veiling reflection is visual discomfort resulting from bright reflections off shiny surfaces, such as a bright light reflecting on a computer screen or a countertop.

-Skylights reduce glare by providing more equal light distribution.
+Skylights can reduce glare by providing more equal light distribution.

 With the sun as the light source, everything depends on orientation—your house, the room, the windows, skylight number and placement—and the path of the sun.